The Order of the Stick: History

 The Order of the Stick began its run on September 29, 2003, on what was Rich Burlew's personal site for gaming articles at the time.
-Burlew initially intended the strip to feature no plot whatsoever—depicting an endless series of gags drawn from the D&D rules instead—but Burlew quickly changed his mind, and began laying down hints of a storyline as early as strip #13.
+Burlew initially intended the strip to feature no plot whatsoever—depicting an endless series of gags drawn from the D&D rules instead—but Burlew quickly changed his mind, and he began laying down hints of a storyline as early as strip #13.
 The strip was originally produced to entertain people who came to his website to read articles, but it quickly became the most popular feature, leading Burlew to eventually abandon writing articles almost entirely.

 The Order of the Stick began as a twice-weekly comic that debuted new strips on Mondays and Thursdays.
 When presales of the first OOTS compilation book allowed Burlew to make writing his full-time job, he increased the number to three per week.
 Since 2007, the comic has been published on an irregular schedule due to the author's ongoing health concerns.
 That included a hiatus from September to December 2012, after Burlew had an accident that severed the tendons in his right hand.

 In December 2019, Burlew stated that the story would end after one more book, but also noted that still means "years and years" of planned content.
 He noted that the two preceding books took five years each, and that the upcoming final book may be longer than either.

-Dragon magazine
+Magazine strips

 On September 30, 2005, Burlew announced that The Order of the Stick would begin appearing in Dragon, the long-running official D&D magazine.
 The strip debuted in the December 2005 issue, on the last page of the magazine.
-The following issue, OOTS appeared as a four-panel strip in the magazine's interior, but by the February 2006 issue, it had returned to a full-page strip on the last page, a position it would hold until the magazine's last print issue in September 2007.
+The following issue, OOTS appeared as a four-panel strip in the magazine's interior, but by the February 2006 issue, it had returned to a full-page strip on the last page, a position it held until the magazine's last print issue in September 2007.

 The Dragon version of OOTS featured the same main cast of six adventurers, but saw them adventuring in an unspecified underground location.
 None of the villains or supporting characters from the online strip appeared, with the exception of Mr. Jones and Mr. Rodriguez, who appeared together twice.
 Burlew has stated that the events of the Dragon strips take place in an alternate universe from the online strip, and events in one storyline do not affect the other.
 This status quo was broken for the sake of a joke, however, when a character in the online strip referred to the July 2006 Dragon strip by claiming that "I told you that in one of the Dragon Magazine comics, so I'm not even sure that's the same continuity."